George-Ogden/dbg/README.md

 14
 ```

-And the standard error displays:
+And the standard error displays (in color if you run it yourself):

 ```
 [main.py:5] x = 4